rahul2106/MinifiedUber-Backend/README.md

 1. Restore node_modules.
 2. Run 'nodemon index' to start the backend service.
+3. Add Your Mongo URL in index.js to connect to mongoDB

 ## Assumptions and Improvement
 1. We can use update (put/patch) to change availability.